cubanismo/mathcrunch/README.md

 This is a small game I wrote both to help my kids with their math skills, and to demonstrate how to use the Atari/Brainstorm JRISC C compiler in a real-world setting.
 The majority of the gameplay, rendering, and animation logic is handled by C code running on the GPU.
+The core GPU routines and build system support loading an aribtrary number of GPU code "overlays", each defined in a separate C file, to overcome the limitation that all GPU code must fit in the GPU's 4KB of local memory to run well.

 ## Overview of the code

 The code is laid out as follows:

 * **startup.s** - The standard system init code, with some variables renamed to be accessible in C, and the addition of some code to initialize the U-235 Sound Engine.
 Additionally, this contains the interrupt handlers that update the object list and dispatch commands from the GPU to 68k routines (E.g., to change the song U-235 is playing, or play a sound).
+* **gpucommon.c** - The GPU bootstrap code, some functions shared by gpulevelinit.c and gpuplaylevel.c, and the GPU overlay management.
-* **gpugame.c** - The gameplay init code, screen rendering, main gameplay loop, and most of its supporting logic.
+* **gpulevelinit.c** - The gameplay init code, main screen rendering, and most supporting logic.
+* **gpuplaylevel.c** - The main gameplay loop, input handling, enemy AI, and other supporting logic.
-* **gpuasm.s** - A few routines supporting gpugame.c.
+* **gpuasm.s** - A few routines supporting gpulevelinit.c and gpuplaylevel.c.
 Besides the text rendering routine, which I borrowed from another project, this is largely used to work around compiler bugs by hand-coding some functions that otherwise could have been written in C as well.
 There's nothing in here I'd consider an optimization hand-code, though I did shrink code down where possible to help all the logic fit better.
 * **main.c** - 68k C code used to display intro splash screens, bootstrap the GPU code, and handle some of the 68k commands from the GPU.
 Some data tables are also defined here.
 * **sprintf.c** - 68k C code for sprintf and printf routines.
 * **utils.s** - Misc.
 68k C compiler arithmetic helper functions.